-On 27 January 2021 the Court of Justice of the European Union (the ‘ECJ’) issued a judgment regarding the appeal against an earlier judgment of the EU General Court (the ‘GC’) dated 12 July 2018 (please refer to our earlier Newsflash regarding this judgment).
+On 27 January 2021 the Court of Justice of the European Union (the ‘ECJ’) issued a judgment regarding the appeal against an earlier judgment of the EU General Court (the ‘GC’) dated 12 July 2018.
 The ECJ confirmed the finding of the GC that the Investor in question can be held liable for the cartel infringement and a proportionate part of the associated fine of its former portfolio Company, since it had exercised decisive influence over the Company during a part of the infringement period.

 Between 29 July 2005 and 16 January 2007, four private equity funds founded by the Investor (the ‘Funds’) indirectly held between 84 and 91% of the shares in the Company and the Investor could exercise 100% of the voting rights.
 On 16 January 2007, a part of the stock in the Company became publicly listed through an initial public offering (‘IPO’), which reduced the Funds’ shareholding to 46%.
 The Funds did nonetheless remain by far the largest shareholder in the Company.

 The exact legal relationship between the Investor and the Funds does not follow from the Commission’s decision.
 However, the Commission does mention that through several interposed companies, the Investor solely and fully controlled the investment decisions of the Funds.